awmanoj/awmanoj.github.io/_posts/2016-08-27-service-discovery-configuration-management-with-consul.md

 Your apps will be responsible for upstart scripts in this case and will be installed on deployment.

 o.
 Now, when your redis instance cacheA goes down as we assumed in our hypothetical scenario above and you have to replace it with `192.168.1.4:6379` you simply need to go to consul web UI and update the key `service/redis/cacheA` to `192.168.1.4:6379` and consul-template which is running as a daemon will update the configuration instantly.
 Consul-template takes more arguments and you can write better command line by using config instead of `-consul` and `-template` as mentioned above.
 In the config format you can specify how to reload your app after config update happens.
 You can read more about it on the [consul-template readme](https://github.com/hashicorp/consul-template).
-Btw, you're done!
+Btw, you just saw how automated configuration management now is & you're done!

 ### Service Discovery